 How can I encourage my doctor to participate?

 Participation in Access Gap Cover is open to all doctors who perform inpatient services.
-It is best to consult your doctor to ask if he/she is willing to participate in your case.
+It is best to consult with your doctor and ask if they are willing to participate in your case.

 You can download and print the Access Gap brochure to hand to your doctor at your appointment.
 It provides your doctor with details about Access Gap Cover, including how to participate.
-Westfund can also post you a hard-copy of this brochure - just contact us on 1300 552 132 and quote your membership number and address.
+We can also post you a hard copy – just call us on 1300 937 838.

 All specialists can choose to use Access Gap Cover to bill Westfund for inpatient medical treatment.
-You can ask your specialist to recommend that any assisting specialists, such as anaesthetist, use Access Gap Cover for the billing of their services too.
+You can ask your specialist to recommend that any assisting specialists (such as an anaesthetist) use Access Gap Cover for the billing of their services too.

 What if my doctor won’t treat me with Access Gap Cover?

-An enormous number of doctors throughout Australia have been contacted and invited to provide their services to their patients using Access Gap Cover, however there are some doctors not willing to do so.
+An enormous number of doctors throughout Australia have been invited to provide their services using Access Gap Cover however, there are some doctors not willing to do so.

-If your doctor chooses not to treat you as a Westfund Access Gap Cover patient, your doctor will raise a fee for the service provided and the claims process will be as before.
-We recommend that you discuss the charge with your doctor, before you are admitted to hospital if possible, and request full disclosure of out-of-pocket expenses you may be asked to pay.
+If your doctor chooses not to treat you as an Access Gap Cover patient, we recommend that your discuss the charge with your doctor, before you are admitted to hospital if possible, and request full disclosure of any out-of-pocket expenses.

-Your ability to afford the procedures should be discussed with your specialist and in the event of a decision to seek an alternate specialist, ask your GP.
+Your ability to afford the procedures should be discussed with your specialist.
+If you need to find an alternate specialist, ask your GP.